-In the past few years, neural machine translation (NMT) has advanced by leaps and bounds, enough so that MT with or without post-editing has become a viable, cost-efficient alternative to human-translated texts.
+In the past few years, neural machine translation (NMT) has advanced dramatically.
+MT with or without post-editing has become a viable, cost-efficient alternative to human-translated texts.

 Next-level translation technology